-Covid 19 coronavirus: Police launch criminal probe into cruise ship Ruby Princess
+Covid 19 coronavirus: Police launch probe into cruise ship Ruby Princess

 They went to a drive-through testing facility after their symptoms showed up and received their positive test results 36 hours later.

-Hawke's Bay District Health Board staff started ringing the couple each day to ask them what their temperatures were, give them advice, and see if they needed anything.
+Hawke's Bay District Health Board staff started ringing the couple each day to ask them what their temperatures were, give them advice and see if they needed anything.

-"All I can say is that the Hawke's Bay DHB has been amazing," Andrew said.
+"All I can say is that the Hawke's Bay DHB has been amazing," Andrew Ranyard said.

 The Ranyards ran into issues getting food when they realised grocery delivery was fully booked, but said their neighbours stepped in to do their shopping for them.

-Andrew Ranyard said he was worried at first as the virus hit him hard.
+Ranyard said he was worried at first, as the virus hit him hard.

-"I was worried due to the lack of getting air in the lungs and that feeling that you can't breathe... you're breathing, but nothing's happening.
+"I was worried due to the lack of getting air in the lungs and that feeling that you can't breathe ... you're breathing, but nothing's happening.
 You want more air and there's nothing there."

 He said it was "very scary".

-His wife was "partly asthmatic" and he said if the virus "really gets to her chest she will be in hospital".
+His wife was "partly asthmatic" and he said if the virus "really gets to her chest, she will be in hospital".

 "What do I do without her?"